 And although this report relates to sites when they’re accessed from mobile phones, don’t think you’re off the hook if your audience is less mobile.

 Back in 2011 a widely referenced study found that, when it comes to first impressions, the initial 10 seconds are the most critical.
-If the visitor stayed 10 seconds, the next critical marker was 30 seconds – after which, you could safely assume you had likely engaged the visitor.
+If the visitor stayed 10 seconds, the next critical marker was 30 seconds – after which, you could safely assume you had created a sticky site.

 Another 2011 study showed that a site’s visual appeal can be assessed in just 50 milliseconds, and in 2012 Google research took this even further, saying that the first impression can be made as quickly as 17 milliseconds.
 The two key messages to emerge from the Google study were that visitors prefer simple websites that conform to conventions (one ‘look’ for news sites, another ‘look’ for e-commerce sites, and so on).

-So what CAN you do to make sure visitors stick around on your site?
+So what CAN you do to make sure you’re creating a sticky site?

-2. Don’t expect your visitors to do the legwork – ensure the content and design work together to say to the visitor: you’ve come to the right place.
+- Don’t expect your visitors to do the legwork.
+Ensure the content and design work together to say to the visitor: you’ve come to the right place.
 Here’s how we can help solve your problem or meet your need.

-3. Present visitors with what they expect – use generally accepted conventions or styles.
+- Present visitors with what they expect.
+Use generally accepted conventions or styles.
 Ensure the navigation does what it should and swiftly takes visitors exactly where they need to go on your site.

 Also – consider including demonstrations of how your product works, and offering value in the form of free trials, materials and sample products.
 All of these are tried and tested methods for increasing stickiness.